-I have a wood stove, and I must admit, it brings a cozy atmosphere to my home.
-Yet, I’m equally conscious of the importance of protecting my floors and maintaining safety.
+I own a wood stove, and I must say, it really adds a warm and inviting feel to my home.
+However, I am also well aware of the significance of safeguarding my floors and ensuring safety.

 That’s why I’ve done my research on what to put under a wood stove.
 From fireproof hearth pads to heat-resistant tiles, there are plenty of options to choose from.